ppartha2018/TitanicSurvivalDemoApp/README.md

 Demo of application hosted in aws: <a href="http://ec2-3-86-103-32.compute-1.amazonaws.com:8080/">Demo</a>

+This application uses data from the famous [kaggle titanic challenge](https://www.kaggle.com/c/titanic/data) to demonstrate RESTful services with a frontend.
 The application is created with Spring boot for RESTful layer, Spring Data JPA Repositories (with hibernate ORM) for handling all CRUD operations.
 The frontend is created with JQX grid and highcharts.
-The demo is performed by using a MySQL database version 5.6.
+The database used is MySQL version 5.6.

 # Running the applicaiton: